binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 OCSP stapling has been available since at least 2003.
 Windows Server 2003 and later all have it enabled by default.
 Most other web servers have it disabled by default.

-For sake of compatibility the browser must initiate the request for stapling.
+For sake of compatibility, the browser must initiate the request for stapling.
 This happens after the transports TCP connection is established.

 Most web servers currently on the Internet don't support OCSP stapling, because it's off by default on most non-Windows servers.